kwonus/Quelle/Quelle-AVX.md

 ### III.
 Quelle Syntax

-Just like the baseline Quelle specification, Quell-AVX defines a declarative syntax for specifying search criteria using the *find* verb.
+Just like the baseline Quelle specification, Quelle-AVX defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.

 Quelle Syntax comprises sixteen(16) verbs.
 Each verb corresponds to a basic action: